 is under control.

-Another good meditation technique is to repeat inwardly the following
+Another good meditation technique is to repeat inwardly (not aloud) the following

-mantra in time with the natural rhythm of the breath.
+mantra in time with the rhythm of the breath.
 This form of

 meditation is helpful because the mantra helps you to remember what you

 should be doing during the meditation.
-Say the mantra in time with each
+Breathe from the diaphragm as explained above and say the mantra in time with each

 inhalation / exhalation: